nyashiab/ap-csp-project/README.md

 # ap-csp-project
-Quiz game built from Python
+Quiz game built from Python for AP CSP Project (2024)